Prodigy-Hacking/ProdigyMathGameHacking/CODE_OF_CONDUCT.md

 ## Purpose (This doesn't have anything to do with our hacking standards)

 We are not trying to ruin Prodigy Math Game; we want to fix it.
 However, Prodigy has ignored *all* of our security reports, and has gone as far as to block a user from their Zendesk support center, simply because they reported hacks.
-Therefore, we have created this Code of Conduct.
+Therefore, we have created this repository.

 ## Code of Conduct